JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 We won't need appsetting.Development.json here, so it can be removed.

-There are only two files in this template: `Program.cs` and `Worker.cs`.
+In this template, there are two files: `Program.cs` and `Worker.cs`.

 We have already met `Program.cs` in the API projects, with its main method.
 I recommend you compare the two contents.
-Here, we do not defined a startup method, and the method ConfigureServices is called directly by the `Host`.
-Notice that here, *`services.AddHostedService<Worker>();`* is adding our worker class as an hosted service.
-A single instance of this worker will run in background (in its own *thread*), when our console application is started.
-This will allow for the worker to listen *continuously* for new messages.
+Here, we do not define a Startup class, but the method ConfigureServices is still called by the "Host".
+Notice that here, *`services.AddHostedService<Worker>();`* is adding our worker class as a hosted service.
+A single instance of this worker will run in the background (in its *thread*) when our console application is started.
+This will allow the worker to listen *continuously* for new messages.

 ![](images/06.png)

-If you type `services.` and CTRL-Enter, you will notice that you are familiar with the methods propose.
+If you type `services.` and CTRL-Enter, Intellisense will suggest methods suggested you are already familiar with.

 The second class is the Worker: